vmware/dod-compliance-and-automation/docs/tutorials/vSphere/remediate7.md

 ## Remediating ESXi product controls
 To remediate ESXi hosts a [PowerCLI script](https://github.com/vmware/dod-compliance-and-automation/blob/master/vsphere/7.0/vsphere/powercli/VMware_vSphere_7.0_STIG_ESXi_Remediation.ps1) has been provided that will target a single host or a vSphere cluster based on parameters provided to the script.

-**Note: There are some controls that cannot be remediated with PowerCLI and are not addressed by this script.
-The output will indicate that these are manual controls.**
+> **Note** There are some controls that cannot be remediated with PowerCLI and are not addressed by this script.
+The output will indicate that these are manual controls.

 ### Gather environment information
 In order to run the script effectively it must be provided the organization's environment specific information.

 Review the below parameters and gather the information needed to run the script:

 ```powershell
 [CmdletBinding()]
 param (